 Click the Media Files button (document icon) to display, manage, and select your filebased media sources.
-Media files are recordings residing as files that can be played in QuickTime.
-This includes: video and audio files, video-only files, audio-only files, and raster images (TIFF, JPEG, PNG, etc.).
+Media files include: video and audio files, video-only files, audioonly files, and raster images (TIFF, JPEG, PNG, etc.).
 Media files are created outside of Wirecast using media editing tools, then are added to the media list for easy access during broadcasting.

-To add media files that you have created (or acquired) to a selected source, follow these steps:
+To add media files that you have created (or acquired) to a selected source, follow these